justinlawee/education-insights-generator/README.md

 Justin Borenstein-Lawee

 In collaboration with:
-Kellogg School of Management AI Lab (Spring 2025)
+Kellogg School of Management AI Lab (March-June, 2025)